-The Quarterly Survey of Small Business in Britain monitored small business attitudes and performance from 1984 to 2014.
-The Open University houses the archive, which dates back to 1990.
-The valuable resource provides authoritative and independent insight for the benefit of researchers, policy makers and practitioners.
+The Open University Business School was part of The Quarterly Survey of Small Business in Britain, which monitored small business attitudes and performance from 1984 to 2014.
+Downloadable copies of the reports, ensures that these authoritative and independent insights remain available for the benefit of researchers, policy makers and practitioners.

-In addition to the survey archive, a set of in-depth commissioned reports is available covering topics of interest to SMEs – such as the impact of government regulations on small firms, the role of asset finance, and the use of professional accounting services.
+In addition to the surveys, a set of in-depth commissioned reports is available covering topics of interest to SMEs, such as the impact of government regulations on small firms, the role of asset finance, and the use of professional accounting services.

 The Quarterly Survey was created in 1984 by Graham Bannock, research director of the pioneering Bolton Report on small firms.
 Each report represented the views and experiences of more than 1,000 business owners and managers.
 The data was gathered from a national structured sample, conducted by telephone, and through a parallel online survey that reflects the complexity and richness of business life in Britain in recent times.
 From 1989 The Open University hosted The Quarterly Survey, and formally adopted it in 2009.
 Read a short history of the survey.